fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

  ![](app://assets.2k.com/1a6ngf98576c/76NIafzPB1RG6J1qtYah05/474983b6245e2cc40aac664f91b1ad12/Game_Settings_1920x1080.gif)

 One of the best things about _Civilization_ is how many ways there are to play.
 Some players are happy to peacefully build the biggest, best Cities while others want to ignore all that and go conquer the world ("Yes, your amazing City _does_ look great in my empire").
-With 1.2.2, we’ve added several new advanced game setup options to give you even more control over how you play.
+With 1.2.2, we've added several new advanced game setup options to give you even more control over how you play.
 The below options are currently available only in singleplayer.
 The new options include:

 - Enable or disable specific Legacy Paths per Age (or turn them all off entirely)
 - Disable Score Victory (unlimited turns in final Age)
 - Enable or disable specific Crises
 - Custom AI Difficulty Options (adjust each AI bonus independently)
-- Bypass Civ Unlocks on Age Transition (you’ll be able to pick ANY civ from the next Age during an Age transition, no matter what you’ve unlocked through your gameplay decisions)
+- Bypass Civ Unlocks on Age Transition (you'll be able to pick ANY civ from the next Age during an Age transition, no matter what you've unlocked through your gameplay decisions)
 - Adjust Independent Power Hostility (all hostile, random, or all friendly)

-We’ve had a lot of fun playing with different Legacy Paths on or off in each Age.
-While Legacy Paths that don’t lead to a Victory are always optional, sometimes it’s nice to just tune them out entirely and focus on playing into the unique strengths of your leader and civ.
-For a fun sandbox game we’ve been playing in the office, try turning off Legacy Paths for Antiquity and Exploration, and setting the game to Abbreviated Ages.
+We've had a lot of fun playing with different Legacy Paths on or off in each Age.
+While Legacy Paths that don't lead to a Victory are always optional, sometimes it's nice to just tune them out entirely and focus on playing into the unique strengths of your leader and civ.
+For a fun sandbox game we've been playing in the office, try turning off Legacy Paths for Antiquity and Exploration, and setting the game to Abbreviated Ages.
 If you want to lean into the sandbox feel even more, try turning off Legacy Paths in Modern and the Score Victory, too.

 This is a step toward giving you more flexibility in how you play, and we know Legacy Paths have more room to grow.
 Stay tuned for future updates!